aadamsx/meteor-up-classic/README.md

 Meteor Up Classic does not user docker containers.
 Docker-enabled version is developed by KadiraHQ here: https://github.com/kadirahq/meteor-up.

 **Note:** This branch of Meteor Up Classic is Meteor 1.5-ready.
 It uses Node 4.8.3 and MongoDB 3.2 by default.
+**Note:** Can confirm this branch works with Meteor 1.5 Node 4.8.3 and MongoDB 3.2 and an Ubuntu 14 EC2 instance.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)